How to Grill Corn in the Husk

 corn in the husk on a white board

-• Inspect the Kernels: Through the husk, feel to make sure that the kernels are plump and tender.
-If there are any spots that feel like kernels are missing, it’s best to pass on that ear.
+• Inspect the corn kernels.
+Through the husk (don’t peel it back!), gently squeeze the ear of corn to check that the kernels feel plump and tender.
+If there are any spots on the ear of corn that feel like kernels are missing or overly soft, skip that one.

 corn soaking in water

-Re-cover the corn with the husk and place the ear of corn into the bucket of water.
-Repeat with all of your corn.
-Allow the corn to soak for 20 minutes or up to 8 hours.
+1. Soak the corn for 10 minutes.
+Place the corn in a large pot or bucket large enough to fit all of your corn and fill with cold water.
+Allow the corn to soak for 10 minutes or up to 8 hours.

 charred corn on the grill